metricshilab/manual/LyX-LaTeX.md

 #### Skills needed

-LaTeX is a very easy system to learn, and requires no specialist knowledge, although literacy and some familiarity with the publishing process is useful.
+LaTeX requires no specialist knowledge, although literacy and some familiarity with the publishing process is useful.
 It is, however, assumed that you are completely fluent and familiar with using your computer before you start.
 Specifically, effective use of this document requires that you already know and understand the following very thoroughly:

--  how to use a good plain-text editor (not a wordprocessor like OpenOffice, WordPerfect, or Microsoft Word).
+-  how to use a good plain-text editor (not a word processor like OpenOffice, WordPerfect, or Microsoft Word).

 -  where to find all 95 of the printable ASCII characters on your keyboard and what they mean, and how to type accents and symbols, if you use them.